MQTTCool/chat-example/README.md

 with a local version and/or to upgrade its version.
 * jQuery is currently hot-linked in the html page: you may want to replace it with a local version and/or to upgrade its version.
-* Deploy this demo on the Lightstreamer MQTT Extender (used as Web server) or in any external Web server.
+* Deploy this demo on the MQTT Extender (used as Web server) or in any external Web server.
 If you choose the former, create a folder with name such as `ChatDemo_MQTT` under the `<MQTTEXTENDER_HOME>/pages`, and copy there the contents of the `src` folder of this project.

 ## Configure
-The demo assumes that Lightstreamer MQTT Extender is launched from localhost, but if you need to target a different server, search in `index.html` this line:
+The demo assumes that MQTT Extender is launched from localhost, but if you need to target a different server, search in `index.html` this line:
 ```js
 MQTTExtender.connect('http://localhost:8080', {
 ```